Rancor38/firstPortfolio/sudowoodo.md

 Build a single-page application with a home page with a carousel 3 sub pages on carousel.
 Add a navigation-bar
+make the site change the navigation bar on mobile.
 Subpages are a bio, my projects, and my resume.